Frequently Asked Questions

 It will take place at the Recreation Center in the large gymnasium/track space on the upper level.
 The Recreation Center is located across Commonwealth Avenue from the Mullins Center (the green-roofed building that's home to Minuteman basketball and ice hockey) and across Hicks Way from Commonwealth Honors College Residential Campus.

 161 Commonwealth Avenue

 Amherst, MA 01003

 Out of consideration for those attending the College of Engineering ceremony at the Recreation Center that takes place before ours, and to allow time for us to prepare, please arrive after 11:30 a.m.
 Although seating is on a “first come, first serve” basis, be assured that a seat will be available for all who wish to attend.
 Those in attendance may also watch the event from designated areas on the track that forms a mezzanine above the gym floor.
-The celebration will conclude at approximately 2:30 p.m., and we will make an effort to finish before then so you will have plenty of time to get to McGuirk Stadium.
+The celebration will conclude as close as possible to 2:30 p.m., and we will make an effort to finish before then so you will have plenty of time to get to McGuirk Stadium.

 How do we get there?
 Where do we park?

 Shuttle buses will run approximately every 12 minutes between 7:30 a.m. and 7:30 p.m., stopping at or near Senior Recognition Ceremony locations.
 A route map will be added to the Commencement: Shuttles and Maps webpage.

 Parking lots 25 and 12 are most convenient to the Recreation Center. (see quadrant A3 on the Detailed Campus Map or a site-specific map).

 We respectfully request that spaces located in the PayStation lot adjacent to the Recreation Center be used only by vehicles bringing guests with impaired mobility.

 Parking across campus is free on May 11th and 12th.

 Are there stairs?
 Is there an elevator?

 The Recreation Center has three levels.
 The HFA ceremony will take place on the second floor.
 Guests who enter through the Commonwealth Avenue doors may take one of two elevators up to the gymnasium.
-The larger elevator is located across from the center’s membership and information desk and the other is on your left as you face the open-stair seating area.
+The larger elevator is located across from the center’s membership and information desk and the other is on your left as you face the open-stair bleacher-like seating area.